uktrade/py-node/README.md

 If your OS/Python combination requires an extra apt repository for installation add it as the `APT_REPOSITORY` build arg.

-Alternatively, to build and tag all supported versions, run the bash script (note this will take some time):
+Alternatively, to build and tag all supported versions, run the following bash script (note this will take some time):

 ```
-./build-all.sh
+./build-all-threaded.sh
 ```

+Note that this script will use all avaialble threads to cut down on build time, but will use the docker engine and therefore only create single-architecture images, for whichever architecture your system is based on.
+The `build-all.sh` script run by the CI system uses buildx to create multi-architecture images at the expense of not running in a multi-threaded way.

 All output from the build commands is piped to `build.log` to keep stdout uncluttered.